NikosAlexandris/i.landsat8.swlst/README.md

 [High Priority]

-- Fix retrieval of adjacent subranges (exclude 6, get it only if there is no match for subranges 1, 2, 3, 4, and 5)
+- ~~Fix retrieval of adjacent subranges (exclude 6, get it only if there is no match for subranges 1, 2, 3, 4, and 5)~~

 - Evaluate BIG mapcalc expressions -- are they correct?
+I guess so ;-)

     - ~~Expression for Column Water Vapor~~
     - ~~CWV output values range -- is it rational?~~ It was not.
 There is a typo in paper [0].
 The correct order of the coefficients is in papers [1, 2].
     - ~~Expression for Land Surface Temperature~~
     - ~~LST output values range -- is it rational?
 At the moment, not!~~ Fixed.
 The main Split-Window equation was wrong.